NightRider92/RFID-Management/README.md

 ![image](https://github.com/NightRider92/RFID-Management/assets/10942663/d21f57f5-d7c7-4215-b7c6-afac2920312f)

 As this is a prototype (demonstration) it comes with a basic UI which allows CRUD operations on RFID allowed users and it has no authentication which can be additionaly added.
+Of course, project has been set-up to be easily extended depending of what user needs.

 ![image](https://github.com/NightRider92/RFID-Management/assets/10942663/9cb5e757-f12b-4bb2-9fc4-5c42aa566ff6)